Maria Giovanna Maglie

-Maria Giovanna Maglie (3 August 1952–23 May 2023) was an Italian essayist, commentator and journalist.
+Maria Giovanna Maglie (3 August 1952 – 23 May 2023) was an Italian right-wing essayist, commentator and journalist.

 She was born in Venice on 3 August 1952.
 After studying in Rome, she entered journalism in 1979 and worked in the United States, Latin America and the Middle East.

-She died on 23 May 2023, at the San Camillo hospital in Rome.
+She died of a heart condition on 23 May 2023 at the San Camillo hospital in Rome.
 Her funeral was celebrated in the Basilica of Santa Maria in Montesanto two days later.